 - Structured business requirements plus additional details.
 In this scenario, a customer is free to add more details to structured business requirements.
 Business requirements describe the main goals that allow a customer’s company to reach the competitive advantage in the market.
 Details, in turn, are related to the specific preferences of the end-user.
 To define such details properly, you have to involve some end-users that will utilize the application after it’s ready.
 For example, you can interview your employees to learn more about the problems they face during the working process and understand their expectations for the future software project.

-Sometimes a customer already has an existing application that is not satisfactory for some reasons.
-In such case, it’s necessary to provide the development company with all the info on that solution and strictly formulate what changes should be implemented during the development process (modernization, development and integration of a new module, etc.).
+Sometimes a customer already has an existing application that is not satisfactory for some reason.
+In such a case, it’s necessary to provide the development company with all the info on that solution and strictly formulate what changes should be implemented during the development process (app modernization, development and integration of a new module, UX/UI design and development, etc.).

 Clarify as Many Details as Possible